 The most important thing is to pick a colour that you like.
 Take a look in your jewellery box, or at your watch collection – what colour metal do you have the most of?
 What best suits your skin tone?
 Most people will choose either white or yellow gold, but rose gold or sterling silver are also beautiful, it’s all down to what you’d prefer!

-A quick note – 18ct gold has a naturally darker greyish colour than silver or 9ct white gold.
+A quick note – 18ct white gold has a naturally darker greyish colour than silver or 9ct white gold.
 Lots of jewellers will coat 18ct white gold with a thin layer of rhodium to make it look silvery and brighter, but I don’t plate my jewellery so the colour of my 18ct gold rings is not as bright white as the 9ct.

 This refers to how pure the gold is – completely pure gold is actually too soft to make jewellery, so the metal is mixed with others to make it more robust.
 The higher the carat, the purer the gold!
 18ct and 9ct gold are good metal choices for wedding rings.